FDx Advisors Inc. Lowers Holdings in Banco Bilbao Vizcaya Argentaria, S.A. (NYSE:BBVA)

 FDx Advisors Inc. decreased its stake in Banco Bilbao Vizcaya Argentaria, S.A.
 (NYSE:BBVA) by 10.8% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 220,123 shares of the bank’s stock after selling 26,627 shares during the quarter.
 FDx Advisors Inc.’s holdings in Banco Bilbao Vizcaya Argentaria were worth $1,367,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently modified their holdings of BBVA.
-BlackRock Inc. boosted its stake in shares of Banco Bilbao Vizcaya Argentaria by 147,005.1% in the first quarter.
-BlackRock Inc. now owns 2,515,497 shares of the bank’s stock worth $13,131,000 after buying an additional 2,513,787 shares during the last quarter.
-Fisher Asset Management LLC raised its holdings in Banco Bilbao Vizcaya Argentaria by 5.3% in the 2nd quarter.
-Fisher Asset Management LLC now owns 42,493,473 shares of the bank’s stock worth $263,884,000 after purchasing an additional 2,139,272 shares during the period.
-Capital International Investors raised its holdings in Banco Bilbao Vizcaya Argentaria by 18.1% in the 1st quarter.
-Capital International Investors now owns 11,976,312 shares of the bank’s stock worth $63,235,000 after purchasing an additional 1,832,859 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in Banco Bilbao Vizcaya Argentaria by 23.4% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 5,581,587 shares of the bank’s stock worth $27,573,000 after purchasing an additional 1,059,615 shares during the period.
-Finally, Natixis Advisors L.P. raised its holdings in Banco Bilbao Vizcaya Argentaria by 66.5% in the 1st quarter.
-Natixis Advisors L.P. now owns 999,857 shares of the bank’s stock worth $5,218,000 after purchasing an additional 399,355 shares during the period.
-Hedge funds and other institutional investors own 2.39% of the company’s stock.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Envestnet Asset Management Inc. raised its holdings in Banco Bilbao Vizcaya Argentaria by 6.2% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 2,869,301 shares of the bank’s stock worth $14,978,000 after purchasing an additional 168,135 shares during the period.
+Sageworth Trust Co acquired a new position in Banco Bilbao Vizcaya Argentaria in the 1st quarter worth about $45,000.
+Fifth Third Bancorp raised its holdings in Banco Bilbao Vizcaya Argentaria by 13.3% in the 1st quarter.
+Fifth Third Bancorp now owns 575,839 shares of the bank’s stock worth $3,006,000 after purchasing an additional 67,503 shares during the period.
+Sierra Capital LLC acquired a new position in Banco Bilbao Vizcaya Argentaria in the 1st quarter worth about $77,000.
+Finally, Neuberger Berman Group LLC raised its holdings in Banco Bilbao Vizcaya Argentaria by 26.2% in the 1st quarter.
+Neuberger Berman Group LLC now owns 366,543 shares of the bank’s stock worth $1,910,000 after purchasing an additional 76,151 shares during the period.
+2.39% of the stock is owned by institutional investors.

 A number of research firms recently weighed in on BBVA.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Thursday, June 17th.
-Berenberg Bank raised Banco Bilbao Vizcaya Argentaria from a “sell” rating to a “hold” rating in a report on Friday, August 13th.
+Credit Suisse Group reaffirmed a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Monday, August 2nd.
 Royal Bank of Canada reissued an “outperform” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Thursday, August 5th.
-Morgan Stanley reissued an “equal weight” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Wednesday, July 7th.
-Finally, Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Friday, May 28th.
+UBS Group reissued a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Monday, August 2nd.
+Societe Generale reissued a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Monday, August 2nd.
+Finally, JPMorgan Chase & Co. reissued an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Thursday, June 17th.
 Eight research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
 According to data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus price target of $7.25.

 Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) last posted its quarterly earnings results on Thursday, July 29th.
 The bank reported $0.09 EPS for the quarter.
 Banco Bilbao Vizcaya Argentaria had a return on equity of 7.67% and a net margin of 20.63%.
 The firm had revenue of $6.15 billion during the quarter, compared to analysts’ expectations of $5.81 billion.
 As a group, analysts predict that Banco Bilbao Vizcaya Argentaria, S.A. will post 0.64 earnings per share for the current fiscal year.